dokun1/dokun1.github.io/_posts/2018-01-30-core-ml-simplified-with-lumina.md

 I wrote a separate blog post about the capabilities of Lumina on my own website, so feel free to give it a read, and more importantly, give Lumina a try!
 Follow me on Twitter to see what I'm up to next!

-NB: Thank you to [Nathan Gitter](https://twitter.com/nathangitter), [Canberk Özçelik](https://twitter.com/canberkozcelik), [Aide Gutierrez](https://iaskalotofquestions.com/), and [Raymond Camden](https://twitter.com/raymondcamden) for their help editing this article!
+NB: Thank you to [Nathan Gitter](https://twitter.com/nathangitter), [Canberk Özçelik](https://twitter.com/canberkozcelik), and [Raymond Camden](https://twitter.com/raymondcamden) for their help editing this article!